oasis-tcs/tosca-specs/tosca_2_0/multiplicity.md

 > terminated, re-started, etc, but the instance in the instance model
 > will stay.
 Now in the case of an update/upgrade this may change, but
 > it’s no different from the nodes with a single occurrence.
+>
+> \[Paul] Then it should be possible to read the value of NODE_INDEX for any node at any time. i.e. There is a property which can be accessed with a TOSCAPATH statement.
+Is this property implict or should it be made explict?
+If explict then every node template which has a count must also have an explictly defined NODE_INDEX property. if implict then we must allow a query of NODE_INDEX not to error even when requested of a node created using a template which does not have a count keyword.
+I prefer to make it explict.
+>

 > \[Calin\] Note also that there is no reason to constrain the
 > occurences keyword.
 I mean in the usual topology templates we can